transentis/bptk_py/README.md

 ```
 bptk.reset_scenario(scenario_manager="NAMEOFSCENARIOMANAGER",scenario_name="NAMEOFSCENARIO")
 ```
+For now this is not automated as you may have modified the scenario during in ``bptk`` and an automatic overwriting might lead to unexpected results.

 ### Modifying points of graphical functions
-You may have defined graphical functions within stela Architect but a scenario may change these if you want.
+You may have defined graphical functions within Stella Architect but a scenario may change these if you want.
 Internally, a graphical function is nothing else but a set of points and values.
 Hence, you may easily modify these points using the scenario JSON file.
 All you need is the name of the graphical function, e.g. ``'capabilities.learningCurve'`` and the set of points for the function with their respective x and y values as list: `` [x,y] ``.
-Let us modify the previous scenario example and add some points:
+The following lines show how to set a new graphical function:

 ```
 {